Geo data – support for researchers

 • To increase the response rate, a researcher will give out gift cards directly to the emails of individuals who complete the survey.
 Non-responding individuals (or individuals who don’t provide their contact details to receive the gift) will not be able to claim the gift, but this does not amount to detriment as only the permissible incentive (the gift) was lost.

-In short, when there is a possible imbalance of power, you should contact the faculty privacy manager for further advice.
+In short, when there is a possible imbalance of power, you should consider relying on another lawful basis instead of consent.

 Assessing if Consent is Specific